Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: MPS for Modulated SPT Phases

 \subsection{Reflection}

-We now turn to case when the lattice symmetry $G_{\text{sp}}=\mathbb{Z}_2$ consists of only reflection.
+We now turn to the case when the lattice symmetry $G_{\text{sp}}=\mathbb{Z}_2^R$ consists of only reflection.
 In this case, the form of the modulated symmetry operator is not fixed to the one in Eq.~\eqref{eq:sym_op}.
-But the compatibility with the reflection symmetry still imposes constraint on the symmetry operators as Eq.~\eqref{eq:reflection_constraint}.
+But the compatibility with the reflection symmetry still imposes constraint on the symmetry operators as Eqs.~\eqref{eq:reflection_constraint} and~\eqref{eq:reflection_constraint_site_0}.